-This course is designed to improve higher level reading comprehension and thinking skills.
+Designed for the improvement of higher level reading comprehension and thinking skills.
 In particular, there is an emphasis on inferring relationships (cause/effect, comparison/contrast, etc.), attitudes, and conclusions, as well as evaluating facts vs. opinion, validity, and quality of thought.
 Skills will be practiced and applied in regard to such matters as textbook and pre-professional test comprehension in various major content areas.